Updated: April 22, 2025

 To reinstate your payment plan, you need to reach out to the IRS directly or get a tax professional to do it on your behalf.
 Typically, you have to provide some additional financial details to the IRS, and the representative may have to get approval from their manager to reinstate the agreement.
 The agent may ask why you defaulted and how you are going to avoid default in the future.

-However, if you are in a streamlined payment agreement and this is your first default in 12 months, you may not have to provide any extra financial details to get the payment plan reinstated.
-Note that you may have to pay a reinstatement fee of $50.
+However, if you are in a streamlined payment agreement and this is your first default in 12 months, you may not have to provide any extra financial details to get the payment plan reinstated, but you may have to pay a reinstatement fee of $50.

 If the IRS terminates your agreement due to new unpaid tax liabilities, you may have to pay those amounts before you can restart your payment plan.
-However, usually, if your new tax amount owed is equal to less than two monthly payments on your current payment plan, you can roll the taxes into your payment plan.
+However, depending on the total amount due, you can roll the taxes into your payment plan.
 In this situation, you can also get your payment plan reinstated without giving the IRS any additional financial details.

 Get Help Responding to Notice CP 523